clugg/sm-json/README.md

 ## Testing
 A number of common tests have been written [here](addons/sourcemod/scripting/json_test.sp).
 These tests include library-specific tests (which can be considered examples of how the library can be used) as well as almost every test from the [json.org test suite](https://www.json.org/JSON_checker/).
 Tests regarding unsupported features such as Unicode handling have been excluded.

+The test plugin uses the [sm-testsuite](https://github.com/clugg/sm-testsuite) library, which is included as a submodule to this repository.
+If you wish to run the tests yourself, follow these steps:
+1. run `git submodule update` on your command line
+2. compile the plugin using `spcomp json_test.sp -O2 -t4 -v2 -w234 -i../../../dependencies/sm-testsuite/addons/sourcemod/scripting/include`
+3. place the plugin in your sourcemod installation
+4. run srcds if it's not already running
+5. `sm plugins load json_test` (or `reload` if already loaded)
+6. take note of output and ensure that all tests pass

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please ensure that all tests pass before making a pull request.
-The test plugin uses the [sm-testsuite](https://github.com/clugg/sm-testsuite) library, which you will need to download separately.
+A description of how to compile the test plugin can be seen in the [testing](#Testing) section.

 If you are fixing a bug, please add a regression test to ensure that the bug does not sneak back in.
 If you are adding a feature, please add tests to ensure that it works as expected.